 Scheduling

-All managed data quality tools to schedule tests periodically with standard frequencies or cron expressions.
+All managed data quality tools allow scheduling tests periodically with standard frequencies or cron expressions.

 Orchestration